abhinavjain1110/CryptoTracer/readme.md

 ## Casper FFG
 LFG 🚀🚀🚀

-### Docker install steps
+### 🐳 Docker install steps
+0. Install `docker` and `docker compose`, or `docker desktop` for ease of use, refer to [offical documentation](https://docs.docker.com/desktop/)

-1. Pull the images
+1. Pull these images
 ```
 docker pull ghcr.io/0xpsyduck/crypto-tracer-backend:latest && \
 docker pull ghcr.io/0xpsyduck/crypto-tracer-frontend:latest
 ```

-2. In a new folder create a new file called `compose.yaml` and copy these content
+2. In a new folder create a new file called `compose.yaml` and paste these lines
 ```
 version: '3.8'